livepeer/grants/README.md

 * Developer Guides: Tutorials and guides that showcase how to use the Livepeer public network in an application
 * Transcoder Pools: The Streamflow proposal introduces the idea of public transcoding pools that operate under the purview of an Orchestrator.
 Help make this a reality.
 * Orchestrator Infrastructure Tools: Tools to help orchestrators better monitor and manage their transcoding infrastructure
-* GPU transcoding & Mining Operation Tools
+* GPU Transcoding & Mining Operation Tools

 **Requirements**
 * Projects must be open source